National Walk Safely to School Day

 National Walk Safely to School Day is a community initiative that aims to raise awareness of the health, road safety, transport and environmental benefits that regular walking (especially to and from school) can provide for the long term well-being of our children.
 Apart from the physical benefits, regular walking also has a favourable impact on their cognitive and academic performance.

-The annual event, now in its 19th year, encourages primary school aged children to build walking into their daily routine, by walking to and from school, not just on Friday 18 May, but every day.
+The annual event, now celebrating its 21st anniversary, encourages primary school aged children to build walking into their daily routine, by walking to and from school, not just on Friday 15 May, but every day.